AliceO2Group/Control/README.md

 ## Quick start

 Assuming a default CC7 setup with Kerberos authentication.
+If your source or target systems aren't set up with CERN Kerberos authentication, you need to enable passwordless login via public key authentication (to do that, see http://grid-deployment.web.cern.ch/grid-deployment/gis/using-ssh-keys.inc or any other generic guide for SSH public key authentication).

 Create the inventory file:
 ```